-IP TAKE: Simons is a major player in physical science, life sciences, and autism research at all levels, from individual scientists and investigators to major research universities.
-Seasoned researchers and universities, as well as beginning scientists looking to make their mark, should look into funding opportunities at this foundation.
+IP TAKE: Simons is a major funder in physical science, life sciences, and autism research at all levels, from individual scientists and investigators to major research universities.
+Seasoned researchers and universities, as well as early-career scientists, should look into funding opportunities at this foundation.

-PROFILE: The Simons Foundation is one of the largest science and STEM grantmakers in the country, awarding tens of millions of dollars annually to science, STEM education, and individual scientist/investigator fellowships working within or in conjunction with large universities in the United States.
+PROFILE: The Simons Foundation, started by retired hedge funder and math genius Jim Simons and his wife Marilyn, is one of the largest science grantmakers in the country.
+The foundation seeks to “advance the frontiers of research in mathematics and the basic sciences” and supports “basic—or discovery driven—scientific research undertaken in the pursuit of understanding the phenomena of our world.”
+Every year Simons awards tens of millions of dollars to science research, STEM education, institutional grants, and individual scientist/investigator fellowships working within or in conjunction with large universities in the United States.